 Meet the Board of Trustees / Directors

 A serial entrepreneur who loves business and the nature of the commercial interaction with customers, presently co-managing a successful retail venture, Papillon in Brighton.
 His active interest in charity began as a Trustee of Streetleague, a charity using football as a means of engaging with disadvantaged youth aged 16-25, where he created a commercial partnership with City firms, that resulted in a trip to Downing Street showcasing innovation in the sector.
-As well as being on the Development Board of Lamda and an advisory panel for BBC Your Game my most challenging time in the sector was being appointed a Trustee of social justice charity, The Scarman Trust in 2007.
+As well as being on the Development Board of Lamda and an advisory panel for BBC Your Game his most challenging time in the sector was being appointed a Trustee of social justice charity, The Scarman Trust, in 2007.
 In the past he has been the lead trustee on round table discussions with the Charity Commission regarding accountability assurances and in merger talks that involved almost three months of full time negotiations with lawyers, The Charity Commission and both parties, that delivered a successful merger of a high economic calibre.

-Dr. Jane Keep, Phd, MSc, Mphil, FCIPD, MIC, CMgr, FCMI
+Jane Keep, Phd, MSc, Mphil

 Jane has worked extensively in Healthcare and the wider Public Sector and voluntary sector for over 35 years as a manager, a senior lecturer and practitioner of organisational change and human resource management.
 During this time Jane has also worked regularly as a freelancing consultant for a wide range of charities in the UK on short to longer term projects to support the leadership, and the personal development of those working in those charities, conflict resolution and mediation, as well as supporting patient, and citizen engagement in the development of health related charities.
 Jane has also been involved in research related to healthcare initiatives with health charities in England.
 Jane’s current voluntary charitable work includes working on a range of Global Health and Wellbeing projects, and co-ordinating a patient befriending project, as well as being a volunteer/befriender for a local hospital.
-As a volunteer Jane also co-ordinates a team of health professionals who work together as a group of volunteers to offer events and presentations about health and wellbeing for the local community.